-FTM/N chest surgery is a positive, life- changing event for most transmen, non-binary and gender expansive patients.
-It’s also important to remember that it’s major surgical procedure.
-This means that you’ll need time to rest, recover and recuperate before resuming work, exercise and your normal routines.
+FTM/N chest surgery is a positive, life-changing event for most transmen, non-binary and gender expansive patients who have had previous experiences with chest dysphoria or discomfort.
+It’s also important to remember that it’s a major surgical procedure.
+This means that you’ll need time to rest, recover, and recuperate before resuming work, exercise, and your normal routines.
 Following Dr. Mosser’s post-surgical instructions is the best way to ensure a safe and successful recovery.

-You should resume light physical activities such as walking as soon as possible.
+You should resume light physical activities, like walking, as soon as possible.
 Light physical activity will promote healing.
 However, you should avoid any physical exertion (including sexual intimacy) that may cause you to sweat for at least three weeks.

 Once a full three weeks have passed, you may gradually begin resuming light cardio, as long as the arms aren’t used too much.
 In most cases, you should be able to resume your normal exercise routine, including weight bearing exercises within 5-6 weeks of surgery.